 As of May 2015, Cavite has a total of 195.893 hectares of mangrove areas.
-These mangrove areas are based on the Bio-ecological assessment of DENR-MBCO Region IV-A conducted on November 2010 which is about 88.47 hectares located at City of Bacoor, Noveleta, Cavite City, Kawit and Rosario.
+These mangrove areas are based on the Bio-ecological assessment of Department of /environment and Natural Resources - Manila Bay Coordinating Office (DENR-MBCO) Region IV-A conducted on November 2010 which is about 88.47 hectares located at City of Bacoor, Noveleta, Cavite City, Kawit and Rosario.
 The mangrove rehabilitation project is established from 2001 to 2015.
 Around 102.086 hectares of mangrove areas are planted in the last ten (10) years.